furkan3ayraktar/clojure-polylith-realworld-example-app/readme.md

 ### Continuous integration
 This repository has a [CircleCI](https://circleci.com) configuration to demonstrate how to use the Polylith tool to incrementally run tests and build artifacts.

 The CircleCI configuration file is located at `.circleci/config.yml`.

-The CircleCI workflow for this project consists of six steps to demonstrate different commands from the Polylith tool.
+The CircleCI workflow for this project consists of eight steps to demonstrate different commands from the Polylith tool.

 You can achieve the same result with fewer steps once you have learned the commands.
 The current steps are:

 - check